Where knights may flash to death in iron down,

 Or damsels slake of venom at love’s loss;

-Famed kingdoms razed unto a battleground,
+Famed kingdoms razed unto oblivion,

 Or golden crowns exchanged for mistress glossed;